2023 Most Popular General Biology Doctor's Degree Schools in New York

 Read full report on General Biology at Rockefeller University

 Out of the 17 schools in New York that were part of this year’s ranking, Columbia University in the City of New York landed the # 3 spot on the list.
-Located in the large city of New York, Columbia is a private not-for-profit college with a very large student population.
+Located in the large city of New York, Columbia is a private not-for-profit school with a very large student population.

 Of the 21 students majoring in biology at Columbia, 48% are male and 52% are female.